-Your skills did not come easy, neither did they come cheap.
+Your skills did not come easy, and neither did they come cheap.
 You should be compensated adequately for them.
-Websites like LinkedIn and Glassdoor are great resources to get a gauge for the worth of your position.
+Websites like LinkedIn and Glassdoor are great resources to get gauge the worth of your position.

 It might pay the bills, but your mental health is much more important.
-Leave that job and go for something that gives you that fulfilment that you deserve.
+Leave that job and go for something that gives you that fulfillment that you deserve.

 You Can’t Be Yourself At Work

 Finding the right cultural fit is equally as important as finding the right position.
 If you feel as though you have to put on a mask every time you step into the office, maybe it’s not the right place for you.

 If you get criticized for celebrating your culture and being yourself, it’s certainly not the right place for you, unless you’re willing to tolerate it.
 It’s a proven fact that companies that encourage authenticity in their workforce are more productive and effective.
 Don’t settle for less than you deserve.